 How Do I Do the 5:2 Diet Plan?

 The two days of fasting require keeping your intake below a set number of calories: 500 for women, 600 for men.
 The normal average intake of calories (at least in North American or European countries) is 2000.
 This means scaling back the calories to about 1/4 of the ‘normal’ amount on the two fasting days.

 To give an example, a hard boiled egg would be 77 calories, one can of Coke is 150 calories, and a medium banana is 105 calories.

-The obvious part of following this diet is to plan your meals to ensure you stay below the daily calorie count.
-A good starting plan will set your calorie limits to 150 at breakfast, 100 at lunch, 200 at dinner and 50-100 for snacks throughout the day.
+The obvious part of following this fasting diet plan is to plan your meals to ensure you stay below the daily calorie count.
+For example, a good starting plan will set your calorie limits to 150 at breakfast, 100 at lunch, 200 at dinner and 50-100 for snacks throughout the day.

 For more information on how to do an intermittent fasting diet, click here.

 Health Benefits of this Intermittent Fasting Diet Plan

 One of the long-term ideas behind this type of diet is that it promotes your body’s IGF-1 hormone (normally a growth hormone that causes aging) to go from growth to repair, meaning it works at making your body heal, rather than just grow.

 The other factors to consider with this diet are more concerned with your current weight.
 Lower calorie intake for most people will equal less fat.
 This is because, unless you’re a full time athlete, most people do not require the amount of calories they eat each day as they don’t burn that energy away, and as a result it turns into fat.
 The 5:2 diet promotes lower calories on a weekly basis and high nutrient foods during the fasting days.